ZihangHLiu/zihanghliu.github.io/_pages/about.md

 # 🔥 News
-- *2024.09*: &nbsp; Excited to share that our work "Model Balancing Helps Low-data Training and Fine-tuning" is accepted by [EMNLP 2024](https://2024.emnlp.org/).
+- *2024.09*: &nbsp; Excited to share that our work "Model Balancing Helps Low-data Training and Fine-tuning" is accepted by [EMNLP 2024](https://2024.emnlp.org/) as **Oral Presentation**.

 # 📝 Publications